Harshitkaushik2501/Prodigy-Internship-Projects/README.md

 #### Description

-A basic packet sniffer built using the Scapy library.
-The program captures network packets and displays a summary of each packet in real time.
+A beginner-friendly packet sniffer built using the Scapy library.
+It captures network packets and displays a summary of each packet in real time.

 #### Features

 * Captures live network packets
 * Displays packet summaries
-* Lightweight and beginner-friendly
+* Beginner-friendly implementation
 * Stops with **Ctrl + C**

 #### Run